trilogy-group/powerpath-ts/docs/models/components/powerpath100progressresult.md

 # PowerPath100ProgressResult

-Represents the progress of the student in the PowerPath lesson
+Represents the progress of the student in the PowerPath100 lesson

 ## Example Usage